 Turns out that when it comes to friendliness, not all cities are created equal.
 There’s over 300 main cities in the US, but these top 50 are home to the nation’s friendliest folk.
-We asked our social audience of 2.5 million people “what are the friendliest cities in America?”
+We set out to find “what are the friendliest cities in America?”

 From strangers helping you find your way when your phone doesn’t work to making new best friends in a local bar, these are the cities across the USA where you’ll be made to feel the most welcome.

 The Friendliest Cities in AmericaHow do these rankings work?

 Big 7 Travel readers praised Colorado Springs for it’s family-friendly atmosphere and welcoming attitude towards newcomers.
 In a nutshell, it’s a top city to move to!
 Sure, it’s not the biggest city, but it has a lively social scene and plenty of outdoorsy opportunities to make friends.

 Providence perfectly combines the friendliness of a small town with the culture and sophistication of a big city.
 It’s a close knit community here but that’s not to say that people from out of town or visitors are any less welcome.
 It’s quite the opposite: Providence is one of the friendliest cities in America.

 With a nickname like Charm City, you can absolutely bet that there are going to be some charming things around here.
 Its openness to outsiders means that it’s a vibrant and social place to spend some time.
 You’ll easily find yourself making new best friends in a bar in Baltimore.